Ohio Bobcats: Football

+Albin led the Bobcats to three straight nine win regular seasons in 2022, 2023, and 2024 In 2024, at 7–1 in MAC play they qualified to play Miami in the MAC Championship game Ohio avenged their only MAC loss and defeated Miami 38–3 to win the MAC outright.
+Albin brought Ohio their first MAC Championship since 1968 but to take the head coaching position at Charlotte.
+Offensive coordinator Brian Smith was promoted to head coach for the Cure Bowl.
+Smith earned his first win in the bowl where the Bobcats got school record 11th and three straight seasons with at least 10 wins.
+It was the program's sixth straight bowl win.

 Golf

 The Ohio Bobcats golf teams are two of the only teams in the MAC that possess their own golf course.
 Both the men's and women's teams have several notable victories in national tournaments and compete at regular matches across the country.

 Men's Golf

 Through the 2014 season, the men's golf team has won 18 MAC tournament titles: 1951–55, 1957–61, 1963–65, 1967, 1969, 1971, 1979–80 (1954 co-champions with Kent State).
 PGA Tour golfer Dow Finsterwald is among the Ohio golf program's famous alumni.
-The current head coach is Brennan Whitis, who previously competed for Wittenberg University from 2014-18.
+The current head coach is Brennan Whitis, who previously competed for Wittenberg University from 2014 to 2018.

 Ice Hockey

 Ohio has had a men's ice hockey team for over 60 years and won four Division I ACHA titles.
 The Bobcats briefly fielded an NCAA Division I program in the early 1970s but dropped their program down to club status in 1973.
 Ohio was one of four founding members of the CCHA along with Bowling Green, Ohio State and Saint Louis.
 The Bobcats played in the CCHA for two seasons but finished dead-last both years.
 Ohio won only a single conference game in either season and after the 1972–73 season both Ohio and Ohio State left the CCHA.
 While the Buckeyes kept their team at the varsity level the Bobcats dropped their team back to club status where they have remained as of 2019.